 3. There are a bunch of open source software programs available

-4. Try to specialise in something
+4. Try to specialize in something

 There are multiple categories within the 3D animation umbrella, including CGI (Toy Story), stop motion animation (Wallace and Gromit, Pingu) and cel-shaded animation (Wind Waker).
 Each of these techniques has its respective strengths and weaknesses, but in the long run, it’s easier to familiarise yourself with one technique; for instance, making a claymation game like The Neverhood is painstaking and requires a litany of lighting and plasticine adjustments within a constant environment.
 But the end result can be unique, niche, and beautifully imperfect.